-These gluten-free chocolate chip cookies are a little bit of heaven.
+These gluten-free chocolate chip cookies are so yummy!
 They remind me of the original Toll House cookies that I used to make before going gluten-free.
-They’re slightly crisp on the outside and have a tender chewy center.
-Oh, they are so, so good!
+They’re slightly crisp outside and have a tender, chewy center.
+For more chocolate chip goodness, be sure to try my Chocolate Chip Cookie Bars, Mini Chocolate Chip Cookies, and Chocolate Chip Cookie Cake.

 - Gluten-Free Flour: My favorite gluten-free & dairy-free flour blends to use are Better Batter and Pamela’s Artisan Blend.
 I’ve been using them both with great results.
 They are both a 1-1 substitute.
-If you use another gluten-free flour blend be sure that it contains xanthan gum.
-If not add 1/2 teaspoon xanthan gum per cup of flour.
+If you use another gluten-free flour blend, be sure that it contains xanthan gum.
+If not, add 1/2 teaspoon of xanthan gum per cup of flour.

-- Dairy-Free Butter: Use Smart Balance or Earth Balance.
-Simply sit it out on the countertop for about 10 minutes to soften at room temperature.
+- Dairy-Free Butter: Country Crock Plant-Based Avocado Butter, Smart Balance, or Earth Balance.
+Sit on the countertop for about 10 minutes to soften to a cool room temperature.

-Using a stand mixer or hand mixer and large bowl mix the buttery spread and both sugars together until creamy.
+- Using a stand mixer or hand mixer and a large bowl, mix the buttery spread and both sugars together until creamy.
 Add eggs and vanilla and mix thoroughly.

 How to freeze cookie dough:

-To bake preheat oven to 350°.
-Place frozen cookies on a parchment-lined cookie sheet and bake 1-13 minutes until just golden brown.
-Place the baking pan on a wire rack to cool for 5 minutes and then transfer cookies directly to the wire rack to cool completely.
+To bake, preheat oven to 350°.
+Place frozen cookies on a parchment-lined cookie sheet and bake for 11-13 minutes until just golden brown.
+Place the baking pan on a wire rack to cool for 5 minutes, and then transfer the cookies directly to the wire rack to cool completely.

 - Prep Time: 15 minutes